HM Prison Ford

 HM Prison Ford (informally known as Ford Open Prison) is a Category D men's prison, located at Ford, in West Sussex, England, near Arundel and Littlehampton.
 The prison is operated by His Majesty's Prison Service.

 Air Force and Navy use

-The site was initially RAF Ford before changing into Royal Naval Air Station Ford (RNAS Ford/HMS Peregrine) a Fleet Air Arm station.
+Beginnings

+An 85 acre site next to Yapton village opened as an airfield for use by the Royal Flying Corp (RFC) and later the Royal Air Force (RAF) and the United States Army Air Service (USAAS) training squadrons in March 1918 and known as Ford Junction military aerodrome.
+In 1920 it closed and it wasn’t until 1933 that it reopened for civil flying.
+In 1936 the Air Ministry acquired it and in 1937 RAF Ford was reactivated.